-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 — Give Them Lala (@lala_kent) January 17, 2017

-Lala also expressed bewilderment that Stassi, who has forgiven Kristen for sleeping with her now ex-boyfriend Jax Taylor, the fallout of which viewers saw happen on a previous season, is so disturbed by her keeping her relationship private.
+Lala also expressed bewilderment that Stassi, who has forgiven Kristen for sleeping with her now ex-boyfriend Jax Taylor, the fallout of which viewers saw happen in a previous season, is so disturbed by her keeping her relationship private.

 Apparently keeping a relationship private is worse than sleeping with Stassi's boyfriend. #meangirls #pumprules